Code-Institute-Submissions/content-karma/README.md

        - Mobile Wireframe - [View](assets/images/readme-wireframes-mobile.png)

   - #### Colour Scheme
-    - The colour scheme was chosen to be calming and provide good contrast with the exception of the orange which was chosen to stand out (and because of it was a complimentary colour of the purple).
+    - The colour scheme was chosen to be calming in keeping with the site's branding and provide good contrast with the exception of the orange which was chosen to stand out (and because it was a complimentary colour of the purple).
     <br><img src="assets/images/readme-colourscheme.png">

   - #### Typography